DemianWright/Discord-Dice/README.md

     Symbol   : Description
     ----------------------
     X        : Number of dice to roll.
 Minimum 1, maximum 600.
-    Y        : Number of faces on the dice to roll.
+    Y        : Number of faces on the die to roll.
 Minimum 2, no maximum limit.
+If less than 2 is given, 2 is used.
     +Z / -Z  : Number to add or remove from the final roll result.
-No limits. d        : Stands for the literal character 'd'.
+No limits. d        : Stands for the literal character 'd' or 'D'.

 # Games #
 ## Standard Dice (stdd) ##